vranki/ExtPlane-Panel/README.md

 * Fuel pressure

 Most instruments look like general aviation instruments and can be customized and adjusted.
-You can also add and customize covers for your instruments.
-In addition, there are also debugging tools which can help when developing with the X-Plane API.
+Some can be used with airliners and some are specifically for x737.

 ### Compability with ExtPlane-Panel 1.x